alestarbucks/rso-clustering/README.md

 # Document clustering using Rat Swarm Optimization

+This repository contains the implementation of the Rat Swarm Optimization algorithm applied to Document Clustering.
+It includes all the information related to how the data were obtained, processed and used to reach the results shown in the paper.
+This work is presented as the final project for the Multi-agent Systems subject of the Master's Degree in Artificial Intelligence in UPM.

 ## 1. Running

 The only strictly necessary data file for the program to run is a ```tfidf.csv``` file (containing the TF-IDF table for the database) inside a folder called ```data``` in the root folder of this repository.
 Due to its large size, it could not be included in this repository and can be downloaded from here: [tfidf.csv](https://upm365-my.sharepoint.com/:x:/g/personal/alejandro_alvarezco_alumnos_upm_es/EdHFAibtv_FEpjowI-im0P0BW5abUQDQUzoVsUMjUi8W4A?download=1) (237.7 MB).